sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 Docker is one of the many providers to offer support for containers through various tools like the Docker cli, Dockerhub and the Dockerfile standard.
 The best thing about them is simple: If you need to install several libraries and software tools to support your own use case Docker helps in defining this platform in a simple Dockerfile format.
 From third party tools to runtime setups, operating systems and how the code is loaded most of the things you think of are possible.
 Containers also offer a standardized interface to the outside world meaning that IaaS or PaaS providers are capable of offering their services given your Dockerfile alone.

-In this post I would like to create a small runtime for a data science / machine learning workflow.
+In this post I would like to create a small runtime for a machine learning workflow.
 The hard thing about these workflows is that you need about everything.
 Programming environments, dozens of programming libraries, dozens of system libraries at best running on a linux, at worst with GPU accelerated and system specific support, visualization tools and access to a broad range of databases.
 This seems like a cool use case!

 ### Docker

-For this post basic Docker knowledge is required as well as some familiarity with the eco system evolving around data science/machine learning applications.
+For this post basic Docker knowledge is required as well as some familiarity with the eco system evolving around machine learning applications.
 In your console you should be able to do

 ```ruby
 $ docker ps